continuedev/continue/docs/docs/troubleshooting.md

 If none of these work, you can start the server yourself as is explained here: [Running the Continue server manually](https://continue.dev/docs/how-continue-works)

+## Python requirement

+Continue requires that you have Python 3.8 or greater.
+You can check what version you have by running either `python3 --version` or `python --version` from a terminal.
+If the version is not 3.8.x or higher, please [install](https://python.org) it

 ## Still having trouble?

 Create a GitHub issue [here](https://github.com/continuedev/continue/issues/new?assignees=&labels=bug&projects=&template=bug-report-%F0%9F%90%9B.md&title=), leaving the details of your problem, and we'll be able to more quickly help you out.